Lemoncode/git-from-ui-to-terminal/README.md

 git commit -m "initial project setup"
 ```

-> Is a good idea to add some meaningful message

-We are reasy to upload the local changes that we have committed to the server:
+We are ready to upload the local changes that we have committed to the server:

 ```bash
 git push
 ```

-To check that everything went well, open your browser, navigate to your git provider web client and check that the uploaded content is available.
+To check that everything went well, open your web browser, navigate to your git provider web client and check that the uploaded content is available.

 # Creating and merging branches

 Now that we now have taken our first steps using git is time to move forward, we are going to learn the basics of creating branches.

-A branch allow us to creating an isolated copy of the master branch (or any other branch) and let us work in that code cut isolated from the rest of the team, this is really useful to:
+A branch allow us to create an isolated copy of the master branch (or any other branch) and let us work in that code cut isolated from the rest of the team, this is really useful to:
   - Avoid adding not completed features to our product.
   - Avoid impacting other developers in the team by adding changes into their code base.
   - Reviewing the work done before merging that code into the master branch.

-We want to implement a new functionallity, display in the console log a second number, to avoid impacting other developers meanwhile we are progressing in our case we are going to create a branch.
+We want to implement a new functionallity, display in the console log a second number.
+To avoid impacting other developers meanwhile we are progressing in our case we are going to create a branch.
 Let's create a new one:

 ```
 git branch feature/display-number-b